adona65/angular_14_tutorial/HowTo.md

 # How to make this application working
 ## Documentation purpose
-The goal of this document is explaining various informations about this project.
+The goal of this document is explaining various information about this project.
 It may contains :
-- Basics informations like "how launching the application" or "how to configure it".
+- Basics information like "how launching the application" or "how to configure it".
 - Explanations about some concepts for learning purposes.
 - Indications about tricky issues and how to solve them.

 **What this documentation won't contains :** explanations about the code.
 All needed indications (including clarification given in teaching perspective) will be included in code itself as commentaries.

-## Application informations
+## Application information
-#### Angular requierments
+#### Angular requirements
 Angular requires :
 - An active LTS or maintenance LTS version of Node.js.
 Please watch <a href="https://github.com/nodejs/release#release-schedule">Available on Node.js's github</a>.
 - Npm package manager (normally installed with node.js by default).